tomas-ravalli/dynamic-pricing-engine/README.md

 | **Output** | The engine's primary output is the official `Price Variation Proposal`, which is sent to the commercial team for review and approval. |
 | **Design Choice**| Bayesian Optimization would likely find a near-optimal price much faster by intelligently exploring the price space.
 However, it doesn't guarantee finding the absolute maximum.
 For a critical business decision like pricing, **guaranteeing the optimal recommendation** (within the model's predictive power) is often more valuable than the computational speed gained from a heuristic approach. |

-The model's recommendation and the team's pricing policy don't compete; they coexist in a layered system where one empowers the other.
-The optimization engine provides the **data-driven baseline**, while the pricing team applies the **strategic overlay**.
-This human-in-the-loop system is powerful because it lets each part do what it does best.
-The model handles the complex data analysis that would be impossible for a human, while the team focuses on high-level strategy and managing the exceptions and rules that define their business.

-Here’s a breakdown of how the two parts work together, using a "hype bonus" policy as an example:
+Here’s a breakdown of how the two parts work together:

-1.  **The Optimization Engine's role: the baseline price** </br> The model's job is to do the heavy lifting.
-It analyzes all the complex data–historical sales, opponent strength, web traffic, weather forecasts, and the predicted supply of seats–to answer one question: *"Based purely on the data and our profit-maximization goal, what is the single best price?"* This result is the unbiased, mathematically optimal starting point.
+1.  **The Optimization Engine's Role** </br> The model's job is to do the heavy lifting.
+It analyzes all the complex data–historical sales, opponent strength, web traffic, and predicted supply–to answer one question: *"Based purely on the data and our profit-maximization goal, what is the single best price?"* This result is the unbiased, mathematically optimal starting point.

-2.  **The Pricing Team's role: the business rule layer** </br> The pricing team's job is to apply strategy, context, and rules that may not be captured in the model's data.
-For example, a policy might be: *"For high-demand games, we have a 'hype' policy.
-We will add a 5% premium to the initial price to capture the value from early enthusiasts."*
+2.  **The Pricing Team's Role** </br> The pricing team's job is to apply strategy, context, and rules that may not be captured in the model's data.
+For example, they might have several policies:
+    * **"Hype" Policy:** For high-demand games, add a 5% premium to the initial price to capture value from early enthusiasts.
+    * **"Market Check" Policy:** If the model's recommended price is more than 20% below the average secondary market price, adjust our price upwards to be 10% below it.
+This maintains our position as the best-value source while capturing more revenue.

-The final workflow looks like this:
+The final workflow combines these elements:

 * **Input:** A high-demand match is coming up.
-* **Engine recommendation:** The optimization engine runs and recommends a price of, say, €150.
+* **Engine Recommendation:** The optimization engine runs and recommends a price of **€150**.
-* **Apply business rules:** The pricing team sees the recommendation and their system flags it as a "high-demand game," automatically applying the "hype bonus" policy.
+* **Strategic Overlay:** The pricing team sees the recommendation on a dashboard that also shows the average secondary market price is **€200**.
+* **Apply Business Rules:** The team's system flags that the model's price is 25% below the secondary market, triggering the "Market Check" policy.
+They adjust the price to **€180** (`€200 * 0.90`).
-* **Final price:** The price that goes live is `€150 + 5%` = **€157.50**.
+* **Final Price:** The price that goes live is **€180**, a strategic decision informed by both the model's baseline and real-time market conditions.

 <details>
 <summary><b>Click to see the detailed model performance evaluation</b></summary>